minhtriet136/minhtriet136.github.io/_pages/about.md

 ---
 permalink: /
-title: "Triet Tran - Researcher in Neuroimaging Analysis and Computational Neuroscience"
+title: "Researcher in Neuroimaging Analysis and Computational Neuroscience"
 author_profile: true
 redirect_from:
   - /about/